inomoz/spark/README.md

 [parcimonie.sh][24] is provided to periodically refresh entries in the user's GnuPG keyring over the Tor network.
 The service is added to `/etc/nmtrust/trusted_units` and respects the `tor.run_on` variable.

-## BitlBee

-[BitlBee][25] and [WeeChat][26] are used to provide chat services.
-A systemd service unit for BitlBee is installed, but not enabled or started by default.
-Instead, the service is added to `/etc/nmtrust/trusted_units`, causing the NetworkManager trusted unit dispatcher to activate the service whenever a connection is established to a trusted network.
-The service is stopped whenever the network goes down or a connection is established to an untrusted network.

-To have the service activated at boot, change the `bitlbee.run_on` variable from `trusted` to `all`.

-If the `bitlbee.run_on` variable is set to anything other than `trusted` or `all`, the service will never be activated.

-By default BitlBee will be configured to proxy through Tor.
-To disable this, remove the `bitlebee.torify` variable or disable Tor entirely by removing the `tor` variable.

 ## git-annex